-Knowing that (the specification of the name), we can configure the JobTracker as expected (as described in the Jobtracker section) using the naming spec we just learned.
-For more information on configuration of the JobTracker, please see the JobTracker Configuration section.
+Knowing that (the specification of the name), we can configure the JobTracker as expected (as described in Retrieving a JobTracker Instance) using the naming spec we just learned.
+For more information on configuration of the JobTracker, please see Configuring Jobtracker.